+We continue to seek to attract Board Members with the right mix of skills, knowledge and experience to drive the Association's strategic vision.
 We conduct annual appraisals and skills audits of all Board members, and part of this appraisal process looks at succession planning.
 We aim to continuously develop this mechanism and formalise it in the years ahead to ensure that we continue to attract the right people to serve on our Board.
 We have also successfully implemented our constitutional requirement to review the continued effectiveness of any Board members who have completed 9 (or more) years' service.
 The annual appraisals provide assurance to the Board about its effectiveness and the contributions of individual members.